Every seal has a unique story.

 -Vitamins & Minerals

-Hand feeding: Once the seals have a taste for fish we encourage them to take the fish voluntarily.
+Once the seals have a taste for fish we encourage them to take the fish voluntarily.
 By hand feeding them in their salt water bath, they become accustomed to catching and eating fish underwater.
 From this point most seals no longer need to be restrained, which is much less stressful for the pup and makes it easier for the animal care team too!

-Free feeding: The much anticipated, final stage of feeding and a sign of developing independence.
-This process takes longer with Common seals because, in wild conditions they learn this behaviour from their mothers as they will swim soon after birth and watch her hunt for several weeks.
+Free feeding is the much anticipated, final stage of feeding and a sign of developing independence.
+This process generally takes longer with Common seals because, in wild conditions they learn this behaviour from their mothers as they will swim soon after birth and watch her hunt for several weeks.
 Grey seals on the other hand, stay ashore during their first few weeks until they are weaned at just 3 weeks old and left to fend for themselves.
 Once they have moulted their lanugo fur, hunger drives them to explore the sea where instinct guides them to hunt.
-For this reason, Grey seals are generally fast learners.
+For this reason, Grey seals are generally faster learners.
 Often, moulted grey seal pups admitted to our facility, voluntarily eat whole fish straight away.
 We encourage slow learning pups by incorporating ‘fish school’ in to their feeding regime.
 By tying fish to the end of string, we can stimulate greater interest from the pups.
 They get the hang of things once they learn to bite the fish.
-Once the pups are confidently eating by themselves with no assistance from the animal care team, they are ready to progress to the nursery pools!
+Once the pups are confidently eating all by themselves with no assistance from the animal care team, they are ready to progress to the nursery pools!

-Rehabilitation Pools: The pools are the final stage of the rehabilitation process.
-Once the pups have reached a certain weight, are sufficiently feeding on their own, and are free of illness, disease and injuries they graduate into the pools.
+The pools are the final stage of the rehabilitation process.
+Once the pups have reached a certain weight, are sufficiently feeding on their own, and are free of illness, disease and injuries they graduate from the kennels into the pools.
 Here, they are able to exercise, develop muscle mass, and learn to swim and dive.
-They also develop important social skills and competitive behaviour, as they compete for their share of food with the other pups of the same species and similar body condition.
+They also develop important social skills and competitive behaviour, as they compete for their share of food with the other pups.
 Since we cannot feed the seals live fish, this social dynamic provides a crucial opportunity to mimic wild conditions and develop natural behaviours needed for survival in the wild.

 We have 4 pools at the centre:

 - The Nursery Pool is small and shallow, for pups moving outside for the first time to ease them into a bigger environment.

 - The Rock & Physio Pools are larger and deeper, for more advanced pups.